2khc/Coding-Cirriculum/README.md

 Below are a number of factors considered in designing and implementing our project.
 Each factor has been justified appropriately.

-1. Age range – we are targeting candidates sitting their GCSE examinations, such as yourselves, i.e. age range 14-16.
+1. <em>Age range</em> – we are targeting candidates sitting their GCSE examinations, such as yourselves, i.e. age range 14-16.
 This is because:
   * Your age range is more suited to our chosen programming language (C), which is a little more complex than some more beginner-friendly languages such as Python.
   * Learning about Computer Science at this age may inspire you to take an A-Level in the subject, and possibly consider a degree or even a career in Computer Science.
 2. Language being taught – we are teaching the C programming language.
 This is because: